 after Guido Reni (Bologna 1575 – Bologna 1642), artist

-previously catalogued as after Alonso Cano (Granada 1601 – Granada 1667), artist
+previously catalogued as attributed to Alonso Cano (Granada 1601 – Granada 1667), artist